 Depending on the symptom presentation, the spinal decompression machine can be set up to focus the tension in the lumbar region or cervical region (neck).
 As determined by the doctor, the decompression machine will be set at a specific cycle.
 It begins by a slow logarithmic increase in tension, creating a negative pressure within the disc.
 Then, after a holding period, the machine will slowly release the tension, which is critical to avoid muscle guarding and spasm.
 The duration of the treatment will consist of alternating decompression and relaxation cycles, together achieving a therapeutic effect.

-Use of an inversion table which utilizes gravity can help to reduce pressure on the discs of the lumbar spine and stretch the tight ligaments and muscles by over half (40mmHG), however there are some significant drawbacks with treatment as discussed in the July issue of Arizona Pain Monthly magazine.
+Use of an inversion table that utilizes gravity can help to reduce pressure on the discs of the lumbar spine and stretch the tight ligaments and muscles by over half (40mmHG); however, there are some significant drawbacks with treatment.

 Although pain might start to subside within a few NSSD treatments, it is crucial to continue the recommended treatment regimen.
 Since any trauma to the disc will take time to heal, the lack of pain does not indicate a full recovery.
 Spinal decompression treatment frequency and duration is dependent upon on the patient’s condition and consists of about 12-25 sessions throughout a four to six week period.
 This form of treatment can be utilized in conjunction with other interventional procedures when trying to avoid surgery.
 Given the chance, non-surgical spinal decompression can help alleviate chronic neck and low back pain.